Strong log-convexity of genus sequences: Multiple log-convexity of genus sequences is viable

-Now, we take the disjoint union of $k+1$ stacked antiprisms $\widehat{C}_m^b$, where $b$ is a large positive integer (to be specified later), and where $m\ge6$ is a multiple of 3.
+\begin{proof}[Proof of Theorem \ref{thm:main}.]
+In order to construct the desired embedded graph $G_{g,k}$, we first take the disjoint union of $k+1$ stacked antiprisms $\widehat{C}_m^b$, where $b$ is a large positive integer (to be specified later), and where $m\ge6$ is a multiple of 3.
 For $j=1,\dots,k$, we join the $j$th stacked antiprism with three \emph{antiprismatic paths} of length $d$ (the value to be specified later) to the $(j-1)$st stacked antiprism.
 These antiprismatic paths will be referred to as the \emph{connectors}.
 The connectors start and end on the stacked antiprisms equally spaced (at distance $\tfrac{1}{3}m-1$ from each other).
 See Figure \ref{fig:1}(c) for an example.
 The resulting graph $H_m^{k,b,d}$ has a natural embedding into the cylinder, and is therefore planar.
 It is easy to see that $H_m^{k,b,d}$ is 4-connected, so its embedding in the plane is polyhedral.
 There are two faces $F_1,F_2$ of length $m$, one at the top and one at the bottom, and for each $j\in \{1,\dots,k\}$, there are $3$ faces of length $\tfrac{2}{3}m+2d-2$.
 All other faces are of length~$3$.

-In order to obtain $G_{g,k}$ for $g\ge0$, we start with $H_m^{k,b,d}$ and fill in each of its faces $F_1$ and $F_2$ of length $m$ with a dense triangulation such that the following properties hold: \begin{itemize} \item[(a)] Apart from the $3k$ long faces within $H_m^{k,b,d}$, all other faces in $G_{g,k}$ are triangles; \item[(b)] the embedding of $G_{g,k}$ is of genus $g$; \item[(c)] the graph $G_{g,k}$ is 4-connected; \item[(d)] the maximum vertex degree in $G_{g,k}$ is at most 7 and any two vertices of degree 7 are at distance at least 6 from each other; \item[(e)] every noncontractible cycle in $G_{g,k}$ has length at least $f(g,k):=6(g+2k+1)$; \item[(f)] $G_{g,k}$ contains $g$ isometric non-surface-separating cycles whose pairwise distance and their distance from the subgraph $H_k$ is at least $f(g,k)$. \end{itemize} Such triangulations are easy to construct.
-One can start with any triangulation whose maximum degree is at most 7 and contains a triangle $T_0$ whose degrees are all 4. then subdivide each edge and connect the three subdivision vertices in each triangle except $T_0$ to subdivide that triangle into four smaller triangles.
-This can be repeated so long that conditions needed for (a)--(f) are obtained.
-We omit the details.
+Having described the graph $H_m^{k,b,d}$ embedded in the plane, we next fill each of its faces $F_1$ and $F_2$ of length $m$ with a near-triangulation, whose outer facial cycle is identified with the facial cycle of $F_1$ or $F_2$, such that the following properties hold: \begin{itemize} \item[(a)] Apart from the $3k$ long faces within $H_m^{k,b,d}$, all other faces in $G_{g,k}$ are triangles; \item[(b)] the embedding of $G_{g,k}$ is of genus $g$; \item[(c)] the graph $G_{g,k}$ is 4-connected; \item[(d)] the maximum vertex degree in $G_{g,k}$ is at most 7 and any two vertices of degree 7 are at distance at least 6 from each other; \item[(e)] every noncontractible cycle in $G_{g,k}$ has length at least $f(g,k):=6(g+2k+1)$; \item[(f)] $G_{g,k}$ contains a peripheral family of $g$ cycles whose pairwise distance and their distance from the subgraph $H_k$ is at least $f(g,k)$. \end{itemize} The two near-triangulations to fill-in the two faces $F_1$ and $F_2$ are easy to obtain by using Lemma \ref{lem:desired near-triangulation} with appropriate parameters.
+We can take the one in $F_1$ to have genus $g$ and the one in $F_2$ having genus 0.